magento/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 After you submit the password change request, check your email for the password reset notification.
 If you do not get the email, check your spam folder.

-If you the password reset fails or you cannot sign in to the Admin panel, add the following project environment variables to your project: `ADMIN_EMAIL`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.
+If the password reset fails or you cannot sign in to the Admin panel, add the following project environment variables to your project: `ADMIN_EMAIL`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD`.
 See [Set environment and project variables]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-conf-env-var).